Last modified: December 05, 2024

 Kruskal's Algorithm

-Containers and Data Structures:
+Containers and Data Structures

-Algorithm Steps:
+Algorithm Steps

-1. Sort all the edges in increasing order based on their weights.
+I. Sort all the edges in increasing order based on their weights.

-2. Initialize an empty forest (a set of trees).
+II.
+Initialize an empty forest (a set of trees).

-3. Iterate through the sorted edges.
+III.
+Iterate through the sorted edges.
 For each edge (u, v):

-6. The forest formed after processing all edges is the MST.
+IV.
+The forest formed after processing all edges is the MST.

 Step by Step Example